|Inscriptional violence - smashing pots, striking spells|

 ‘Then the god will be against you.”

-In the first novel in my Anson Hunter series of adventure thrillers, I give the reader the flavour of threat formulae – this example is typical of inscriptional violence used by the state as an instrument of esoteric warfare:
+In the first novel in my series or adventure thrillers, I give the reader the flavour of threat formulae – this example is typical of inscriptional violence used by the state as an instrument of esoteric warfare:

 'I overthrow all enemies from all their seats in every place where they are… every land, every ruler, every servant, every woman, every man, every child, every animal… all will be destroyed forever.
 They will not exist, nor will their bodies.
 They will not exist, nor will their souls.
 They will not exist, nor will their flesh.
 They will not exist, nor will their bones… they will not exist and the place where they are will not exist.'